naponya/sobaka_baka/README.md

-# Just some code from me
+# I'm glad to see you here!